Carbondale, Illinois: Public transit

 The Saluki Express provides bus service around the city.
 SIUC students, faculty, and staff, as well as the greater Carbondale community, are encouraged to use the service.
 This system offers eleven routes operating seven days a week while the university is in session, and a "break route" operating during semester breaks.

-Local public transit is also provided by Jackson County Mass Transit District six days a week and RidesMTD provides bi-hourly service between Carbondale and Marion six days a week.
+Local public transit is also provided by JAX Mass Transit which operates seven days a week, Rides Mass Transit District, which provides bi-hourly service between Carbondale and Marion six days a week, and South Central Transit, which operates a weekday regional service between Pinckneyville, Du Quion, and Carbondale.